Wave computation on the Poincar\'e dodecahedral space: Fundamental domain of PDS, and its visualization .

 So the isometries of $SO(3)$ denoted by $p_{g_i}$ leave invariant $p(\mathcal{F}):=\mathcal{F}_v$.
 Furthermore $(0,0,0)$ belongs to $\mathcal{F}_v$ because $(1,0,0,0)$ belongs to $\mathcal{F}$.
 So $OB_i:=\frac{1}{\sqrt{3-\sigma}}(0,\pm\frac{1}{\sigma},\pm 1)$, with even permutations, are the orthogonal axes to each pair of opposite faces of $\mathcal{F}_v$. $B_i$ are the vertices of an icosahedron that is the dual of a regular dodecahedron whose vertices are the barycenters of three equidistant vertices of the icosahedron.
 We get a pentagonal face having $OB_i$ as symetry axis by finding the five vertices that are at the same minimal distance from $B_i$.
-Among these five points, two vertices are adjacent if they are at a distance inferior or egal from the other vertices of this face.
-We deduce that, in $\RR^4$, the last three coordinates of the vertices of $\mathcal{F}$ could be:
+Among these five points, two vertices are adjacent if their distance is the smallest one.
+We deduce that, in $\RR^4$, the three last coordinates of the vertices of $\mathcal{F}$ could be:

 So the coordinates of the $20$ vertices $C_i$ belonging to $\mathcal{S}^3$ and being the vertices of a regular dodecahedron that has the same symetry axes are of the form:

 with $\lambda\in \RR$ such that two opposite faces can be the image from each other by a Clifford translation with $\chi$ equal to $\frac{\pi}{5}$.
 Consider a face $F$ of $\mathcal{F}$ such that $\frac12 \left(-\frac{1}{\sigma} i-j\right)$ is a symetry axis of $\mathcal{F}_v$ orthogonal to the induced face of $\mathcal{F}_v$.
 Its adjacent vertices satisfy: